-So you see, Cleaning Day was almost a superfluous situation and yet each object in that place knew the gravity of the event too well; particularly, those items that got into daily circulation like the crockery and cutlery, which were severally scoured and shined—so much so that their sides were rubbed bare and appeared to glow as a consequence of losing much of their enamel or silver.
+And yet each object in that grand old house knew the gravity of the event too well; particularly, those items that got into daily circulation - like the crockery and cutlery.
+They were severally scoured and shined—so much so that their sides were rubbed bare and appeared to ‘glow’, all as a consequence of losing too much of their enamel or silver.

 “Yes, a way.”